Northern Italy & Cinque Terre Walking Tour11 days Walking Tours

 Travel the beautiful Tuscan countryside to discover the medieval village of San Gimignano.
 During the Renaissance, the rival Guelph and Ghibelline political factions flexed their muscles by constructing tall towers throughout San Gimignano; fourteen of those towers survive today.
-Later, visit a local winery for a taste of the area's wines and a samples of olive oil and balsamic vinegar that you simply won’t find anywhere else.
+Later, visit a local winery to taste the region’s wines and sample of some of Italy’s most famous olive oils and balsamic vinegars that you simply won’t find anywhere else.
 Then, enjoy lasagna during a light lunch.

 Passport & Visa